John Rogers (Bible editor and martyr)

 John Rogers (c.
 1505 – 4 February 1555) was an English clergyman, Bible translator and commentator.
-He guided the development of the Matthew Bible in vernacular English during the reign of Henry VIII and was the first English Protestant executed as a heretic under Mary I of England, who was determined to restore Roman Catholicism.
+He guided the development of the Matthew Bible in vernacular English during the reign of Henry VIII and was the first English Protestant executed as a heretic under Mary I.

-Biography of John Rogers
+Biography

 Early life

 Rogers was born in Deritend, an area of Birmingham then within the parish of Aston.
 His father was also called John Rogers and was a lorimer – a maker of bits and spurs – whose family came from Aston; his mother was Margaret Wyatt, the daughter of a tanner with family in Erdington and Sutton Coldfield.

 Rogers was educated at the Guild School of St John the Baptist in Deritend, and at Pembroke Hall, Cambridge University, where he graduated B.A. in 1526.
 Between 1532 and 1534 he was rector of Holy Trinity the Less in the City of London.

 Antwerp and the Matthew Bible

 In 1534, Rogers went to Antwerp as chaplain to the English merchants of the Company of the Merchant Adventurers.

 Here he met William Tyndale, under whose influence he abandoned the Roman Catholic faith, and married Antwerp native Adriana de Weyden (b.
 1522, anglicised to Adrana Pratt in 1552) in 1537.
 After Tyndale's death, Rogers pushed on with his predecessor's English version of the Old Testament, which he used as far as 2 Chronicles, employing Myles Coverdale's translation (1535) for the remainder and for the Apocrypha.
 Although it is claimed that Rogers was the first person to ever print a complete English Bible that was translated directly from the original Greek and Hebrew, there was also a reliance upon a Latin translation of the Hebrew Bible by Sebastian Münster and published in 1534/5.

-Tyndale's New Testament had been published in 1526.
+Tyndale's New Testament was published in 1526.
 The complete Bible was put out under the pseudonym of Thomas Matthew in 1537; it was printed in Paris and Antwerp by Adriana's uncle, Sir Jacobus van Meteren.
 Richard Grafton published the sheets and got leave to sell the edition (1500 copies) in England.
 At the insistence of Archbishop Cranmer, the "King's most gracious license" was granted to this translation.
-Previously in the same year, the 1537 reprint of the Myles Coverdale's translation had been granted such a licence.
+Previously in the same year, the 1537 reprint of Myles Coverdale's translation had been granted such a licence.